bitprj/devrel/blogs/big_data/data_visualization/blog.md

 # How to create a Tableau dashboard

+**Have you seen Tableau in the job description and wondered what that it?**

+Tableau is the fastest growing data visualization tool and it's widely used in the industry.
+It converts a raw dataset into a data visualization, such as graphs and tables, and helps users to interpret the dataset in a more understable format.
+Also, Tableau is very easy to use as you can simply drag and drop columns to create data visualizations.

+Now, let's dive into the fundamentals of Tableau!

 **This blog will teach you how to create a Tableau dashboard in the following steps:**
 * Step 1: Connect to a data source